sinan0310/WRF-CMORizer/README.md

 ### Manual code adjustments and compilation

 More information / fixes to come.
+These things have to be manually adjusted in `pCMORizer.f90`.

 - T00 (290K or 300K, check your Registry.COMMON)
 - depths of LSM